yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 Erasing works from here on macOS.
 On Linux it needs root and on Windows an administrator, and the engine has neither: it prints the exact `sgdisk`/`mkfs` or `diskpart` lines to run instead of failing halfway through a disk.

+Both halves have been run on a real stick on macOS - erase to GPT + FAT32, then copy an EFI and a recovery onto it - and the result boots.

 ## The guided path